Your treatment depends on how bad your chronic GvHD is and which parts of your body are affected.

 Treatment for chronic GvHD usually includes steroids.
 You might also have ciclosporin (which is known as Deximune, Neoral or Sandimmum) to reduce your immune response.

-If these drugs do not control the GvHD, your doctor may suggest other treatments to damp down your immune system.
+If these drugs don't control the GvHD, your doctor might suggest other treatments to damp down your immune system.
 Some of these treatments depend on which part of your body is affected.

 - mycophenolate mofetil (MMF)